rdalen/Lego_PF-Motor-SpeedController/README.md

 so that only 1 connector is required to connect both the battery box and the motor
 ![Image](https://github.com/user-attachments/assets/0d40d8c7-a8f0-4172-9ac3-674145432b49)

-Because the output voltage cannot be reversed it is more suitable as a LED dimmer
+Because the output voltage cannot be reversed it is more suitable as an LED dimmer
 ![Image](https://github.com/user-attachments/assets/ed3f1727-a2c3-4208-9fcc-59caea6877c4)

 ___